lunprog/lun/README.md

 - Name resolution -> https://www3.nd.edu/~dthain/compilerbook/chapter7.pdf
   and generally -> https://www3.nd.edu/~dthain/compilerbook/
 - Use https://github.com/brendanzab/codespan for diagnostics or
-  https://github.com/zesterer/ariadne, or `miette`, create a Diagnotic Collector `DiagnosticSink`, that we store in the lexer, parser etc and we return it if, we encoutered errors in the current phase.
+  https://github.com/zesterer/ariadne, or `miette`, create a Diagnostic Collector `DiagnosticSink`, that we store in the lexer, parser etc and we return it if, we encountered errors in the current phase.
 - Reimplement with `salsa` to enable incremental compilation and some crazy things
 - Using `cranelift`, make this an AOT language? it pretty much already kinda